Deepak1developer/Career_website_scraping/README.md

 # Career_website_scraping

-This is the code to scrap the data from cermati careers page.
+This is the code to scrap the data from careers page.

 Please follow the below steps:
 </br>